gvwilson/thirdbit/src/fiction/cloudherd/index.md

 while a couple of soldiers wrestled the burnt remains of the upstairs shutters out of the storehouse's windows.

-Private Kechen's words chased each other in circles in her head.
+Private Kechen's words chased each other around and around in her head.
 And the scars on her back—thinking about what might have made them made Noxy feel queasy.